aslotte/MLOps.NET/README.md

 To deploy a model, start by creating a deployment target:

 ```
-var deploymentTarget = await mlOpsContext.Deployment.CreateDeploymentTargetAsync(deploymentTargetName: "Test");
+var deploymentTarget = await mlOpsContext.Deployment.CreateDeploymentTargetAsync(deploymentTargetName: "Test", isProduction: false);
 ```

 Given a deployment target and a registered model, you can then deploy the model to a given environment:

 ```
-  var deploymentUri = await mlOpsContext.Deployment.DeployModelAsync(deploymentTarget, registeredModel, deployedBy: "John Doe");
+  var deployment = await mlOpsContext.Deployment.DeployModelAsync(deploymentTarget, registeredModel, deployedBy: "John Doe");
 ```
-The URI or the path to the model (which can be used by a consuming application) will be returned.
+The model is deployed to `deployment.DeploymentUri`, which can be used by a consuming application.
 It's also possible to get the URI/path to deployed model by doing the following:

 ```
   var deployment = await mlOpsContext.Deployment.GetDeployments()